0

 This is why we are offering two varieties of russian pomegranates that are extremely cold hardy and great for the Atlanta area.

-In the Edible landscape - With their small, feathery leaves and upright growth pattern, russian pomegranates are great for adding different textures and heights in the snackyard.
+With their small, feathery leaves and upright growth pattern, russian pomegranates are great for adding different textures and heights in the snackyard.
 They have attractive red flowers that later develop into large red fruit, before their leaves turn bright yellow in the fall.

 Salavatski - An extremely cold hardy variety of Pomegranate said to have survived -6 F at a test site in Montezuma, Ga, while also producing high quality fruit as large as store bought Wonderful varieties.